Chalarangelo/30-seconds-of-code/snippets/HSVToRGB.md

 tags: math, intermediate
 ---

-Converts the values of HSV color components to RGB components.
+Converts the values of HSB color components to RGB components.

 Convert given HSV parameters into RGB ones and returns it in array format.
 ```js